-Ferdinand Holey Dollars are the rarest of the rare
+Confirmed in 1988 and again in 2021, Ferdinand Holey Dollars are the rarest of the rare.

 A major study completed in 1988 by Messrs.
 Mira and Noble identified a total of 176 privately owned Holey Dollars.
 And confirmed the relative frequency of the four monarchs within that total.
 Their results are summarised below.

 Ferdinand VI reigned from 1746 to 1759 and in the Mira Noble study conducted in 1788 only one Holey Dollar was recorded as depicting his portrait.
 Struck in 1757, fifty six years before Henshall got his hands on it, there are no other known Ferdinand VI Holey Dollars in museums or privately owned worldwide.

 Charles III reigned from 1759 to 1788 and the study identified that his portrait appeared on thirty two Holey Dollars.

 Charles IV reigned from 1788 to 1808.
 The study concluded that his portrait appeared on one hundred and thirty Holey Dollars.
 The Spanish Empire was at its zenith during the reign of Charles IV; the silver rich continent of South America bankrolling Spain's ascendancy as a world power by way of massive silver coin production.

 Ferdinand VII Holey Dollar